 - The majority of students also select two GCSE/Level 2 equivalent courses from: Art, Design Technology, Food Technology, Leisure and Tourism, Music, and Sport.

 The expectation is that these students will attain Level 1 or Level 2 Threshold at the end of Year 11.

 - A small number of students follow a Life Skills’ course, based around ASDAN Level 1 and 2 Certificate of Personal Effectiveness.

 The expectation is that these students will attain Level 1 Threshold at the end of Year 11.

 Some Key Stage 4 students are also supported to study academic or vocational courses at local colleges and work-related learning providers in order to meet and accredit the breadth of interests our students have and to give them additional experiences as part of their transition to Post 16, whether here at Corley Centre or elsewhere.

 The majority of students transfer at the end of Year 11 to colleges, work-related learning providers or apprenticeships, however, for a small number of our students, additional time at Corley Centre equips them with the confidence and independence skills to be able to take that next step.

-In Post 16, students follow a 16-19 Programme of Study based on preparation for the world of work, alongside English, Maths, PSHE, Life Skills and Sport.
+In Post 16, students follow a 16-19 Programme of Study based on preparation for the world of work, alongside English, Maths, PSHCE, Life Skills and Sport.

 Students attend three extended work-experience placements over the year for two days a week, providing a range of work environments, which allows them to gain some insight into possible vocational interests.
 As part of their placements, students work towards ASDAN Employability and Workright courses.

-The English, Maths and PSHE courses provide further progression from their Key Stage 4 attainment levels.
+The English, Maths and PSHCE courses provide further progression from their Key Stage 4 attainment levels.